Schwab vs IBKR

 Other Services

-Fully-Paid Stock Lending: Offered by both companies.
+Fully-Paid Stock Lending: Available at both firms.

-IRAs: Both have Individual Retirement Accounts.
+IRAs: Interactive Brokers and Schwab both have Individual Retirement Accounts.

 Systematic Mutual Fund Trades: Only at Schwab.